Goofy: Super Goof

 The effect of Super Goof's special peanuts is temporary, so the superpowers wear off after a couple of hours.
 Many stories use this as a comical effect with the powers wearing off at the most inappropriate time.
 The peanuts give similar superpowers to whoever eats them, not just Goofy.
 In some stories, random criminals who have accidentally eaten the peanuts have temporarily become supervillains.

 In a crossover story, Huey, Dewey and Louie found a super goober plant sprouted by a dropped goober, and "borrowed" Super Goof's powers; after doing a round of super deeds, the ducks' powers faded, and they had to be rescued by the Junior Woodchucks.
 On occasion, Gilbert uses the super goobers to become a superhero under the name Super Gilbert, beginning with the story "The Twister Resisters" in Walt Disney Super Goof No. 5.

 Gold Key Comics subsequently published the comic-book series Walt Disney Super Goof for 74 issues through 1984.
 A handful of stories were scripted by Mark Evanier.
 Additional Super Goof stories (both original and reprints) appeared in Walt Disney Comics Digest.
 The Dynabrite comics imprint issued by Western in the late 1970s and Disney Comic Album No. 8 (1990) from Disney Comics contained reprints.
 Gemstone reprinted a Disney Studio Program story written by Evanier and drawn by Jack Bradbury as a backup in its 2006 release Return of the Blotman.

 On Disney's Toontown Online during the Halloween season, Goofy is Super Goof for the occasion.
-He also appeared in one episode of Disney's House of Mouse and in two episodes of Mickey Mouse Clubhouse.
-In the Disney Channel Mickey Mouse TV series, Goofy dresses as Super Goof for the half-hour Halloween special.
+He also appeared in one episode of House of Mouse ("Super Goof") and in two episodes of Mickey Mouse Clubhouse ("Goofy's Super Wish" and "Super Goof's Super Puzzle").
+In the television series Mickey Mouse, Goofy dresses as Super Goof for the half-hour Halloween special "The Scariest Story Ever: A Mickey Mouse Halloween Spooktacular!".